-Description:
+Description of course content:

 A number of elements of this course change every semester.
 Others stay the same!
 If you've seen an earlier syllabus and it looked similar, don't assume that you know how things will work THIS semester.
 I tweak assignments and tests every semester and sometimes throw out the old bits entirely.